-Sheriff: Deputies shoot armed man outside rehab clinic
+Deputies shoot man outside Florida rehab clinic

 The man was taken to a nearby hospital.
 Officials didn’t release his condition.

-No other injuries were reported.
+No deputies were reported injured.

 Officials didn’t release the names or races of the deputies or the man who was shot.

 The Florida Department of Law Enforcement will investigate the shooting.
-The deputies involved have been placed on administrative leave.

 Sign up for Daily Newsletters